7 One-Month Bootcamp

 7.4.1 Day 11

 Write a longer post.
 Take a topic you know well and explain something about it in 300-500 words.
-Share your perspective or expertise.
+Write about something you actually have a view on.

 7.4.2 Day 12